tmoreton/trckfi/outstatic/content/posts/essential-financial-concepts.md

 #### Example:

 Imagine earning $4,500 monthly.
 Using the 50/20/30 rule, allocate $2,250 (50%) for fixed expenses like rent, car, insurance, and bills.
 Reserve $900 (20%) for flexible expenses such as groceries and leisure.
-The remaining 30% ($1,350) splits into 20% savings and 10% investing.
+The remaining 30% ($1,350) is split into 20% savings and 10% investing.
 Tracking expenses empowers you to manage weekly spending on flexible items while ensuring progress toward financial goals.

 ### Unlocking Compound Interest